khan-lab/khan-lab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 The Computational Biology and Cancer Regulatory Genomics (**CBCRG**) Lab is located at the Computational Biology Department at the [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), Masdar City, Abu Dhabi, UAE.
-We are based in the first floor or Building 1B at MBZUAI campus.
+We are based in the first floor of Building 1B at MBZUAI campus.

 #### If you're interested to join to the team, please check the open positions and options [here](/join).